 1..
 Remove the ring pull from the lid of the sardine can.
 It should just twist off.

 2. The inside edge of the sardine tin will be sharp.
-This is when the power file comes into it’s own.
-Use the file to smooth off the sharp edges by running the tin over the file.
-Like with all power tools make sure you wear safety googles, as little bits of metal are likely to fly off.
+This is when the power file comes into its own.
+Use the file to smooth off the sharp edges, by running the tin over the file.
+Like with all power tools make sure you wear safety goggles, as little bits of metal are likely to fly off.

 Another option is to use a glue gun to attach the ring pull, but it won’t be as strong as the solder.

 4. Next, spray paint the tin can inside and out a nice creamy white colour.

 5. This is the fun part and one that the kids can get involved in.
 Sort through all your old Christmas cards, and cut out any pictures or sayings that you think would be fun to use for an ornament.